Yeehaw! Annual Rose Festival “Wild West Roses” Sep 22 & 23

 At our July meeting we celebrated the 30th Anniversary of MLRS.
 Tales of the early years were shared, including a hilarious rendition of “The Great Epsom Salt Wars.”
 Members and guests also enjoyed pizza and a delicious salad potluck and cake.
 Thank you to all and Congratulations!

 Be a Garden Angel – next workday Fri @ 9 AM

 Join in the fun and help make Amador a more beautiful place.
-Mother Lode Rose Society garden workdays (no more than two hours) the first Friday every month weather permitting at 9:00 AM Amador Senior Center Rose Garden.
+Mother Lode Rose Society garden workdays (no more than two hours) weather permitting at 9:00 AM.
+Amador Senior Center Rose Garden.
 No experience needed, all welcome.
 Bring gloves & clippers.

 Mother Lode Rose Society membership for 2018 only $20 individual or $25 per family.
 Renewing ASAP insures you will be included in the MLRS Directory.
 Make checks payable to MLRS and send to Mother Lode Rose Society, PO Box 7, Plymouth, CA 95669.
 For membership and renewal forms, see Membership page or click here.

 Join the American Rose Society.
 Members receive “The American Rose” magazine, the handy reference “Handbook for Selecting Roses” and other valuable resources.
 See www.rose.org for more info.